encheres-immo/auction-tools/packages/auction-widget/README.md

 }
 ```

-To override the default styles, you can also use the layer `@auction-widget` :
+To override the default styles, you can also use the layer `@auction-widget-override` :

 ```css
 @auction-widget {